 A chemist usually heads a team of chemists on a specific project or task.
-Depending on the setting, the lead chemist may perform administrative tasks along with her chemist duties.
+Depending on the setting, the lead chemist may perform administrative tasks along with their chemist duties.

 A day in the life of a lead chemist involves performing research, preparing compounds, creating reports of findings, and presenting findings to other colleagues.
-She may also supervise the work of team members and assign tasks to them.
-If a lab technician is on the team, the chemist's lead may also oversee her activities.
+They may also supervise the work of team members and assign tasks to them.
+If a lab technician is on the team, the chemist lead may also oversee their activities.